 Find Your Sound

 Much like a singer finds a genre that suits their voice, it’s important to find your own groove as a composer.
-What instruments to work well with, what keys you like to compose in, all the technical elements involved in composing music.
+What instruments to work well with, what keys do you like to compose in, and all the technical elements involved in composing music?

 Check out this article on How To Become A Video Game Composer for more information on this.

-Think about what chord progressions might suit a melancholic scene or that of a joyous one.
+Think about what chord progressions might suit a melancholic scene or a joyous one.

 Whether you’re well versed in writing sheet music or you’d rather record yourself humming a tune, make a note of what you’re feeling.
 You can go back to it later with a fresh mind and elaborate on what you’ve written so far.